Estimating customer delay and tardiness sensitivity from periodic queue length observations: Simulation analysis

+{ We applied a one-sample Kolmogorov-Smirnov test to check whether the estimates in Figure \ref{fig:Boxm} (a) are from a given normal distribution.
+Specifically, we tested whether $\sqrt{n} \left(\hat{\theta}_n - \theta\right)/\bm{g} \Sigma \bm{g}^\top $ in the 1000 simulations come from a standard normal distribution, using function $kstest$ in Matlab.
+The function returns a test decision $h$ ($h = 1$ if the test rejects the null hypothesis at the 5\% significance level, or $0$ otherwise) for the null hypothesis that the data comes from a standard normal distribution and the $p$-value $p$ of the hypothesis test.
+Figure \ref{fig:hist} depicts the normalized histograms of the 1000 simulations for $n = 1000, m = 20001, 41, 21, 5$.
+The asymptotic distribution of $\sqrt{n} \left(\hat{\theta}_n - \theta \right)$ and the values of $h$ and $p$ are also denoted in the plot.
+The test results indicate that the normal approximation of Theorem \ref{theorem:ad} is very good for a sample size of $n=10^3$.}

+The estimation accuracy is obviously a function of the number of days sampled, and as we saw in the previous section accurate estimation is guaranteed as $n\to\infty$.
 In some cases sampling the queue many times during the day may be costly and it is therefore of interest to explore how many sampling instances are required for a good estimator.
-The accuracy is obviously a function of the number of days sampled, and as we saw in the previous section accurate estimation is guaranteed as $n\to\infty$.
-To have an overview of estimates under different $(n,m)$ set, we calculate the estimates for $n = 1000, 500, 100, 50, \, m = 20001, 41, 21,5$, and summarize the results as $AE (STD)$ in Table \ref{tab:ndelta}.
-In Table \ref{tab:ndelta}, $\eta$ is $20$ by default, that is, if $\eta$ is not displayed, then all the 20 simulations were successful.
-For $m = 5$, the value of $\eta$ increases with $n$, and $\eta = 0$ when $n = 50$, which means $\theta$ could not be estimated for all the 20 simulations.
-Also note that although compared with the case $m = 5,n =500$, the $STD$ when $m = 5,n =100$ is smaller, the estimation accuracy is much worse.
-The estimator quality is relatively robust to the number of observations each day.
-However, when the sample size is small it is better to sample the queue more often during the day to ensure an accurate estimator is obtained.
-The main conclusion from the simulation experiments is that in the case where we could estimate $\theta$, a few observations of the queue length every day are sufficient for successful and accurate estimation of $\theta$.
+To have an overview of estimates under different $(n,m)$ set, we calculate the estimates for $n = 1000, 500, 100, 50, \, m = 20001, 41, 21,5$, and summarize the results as {AE (RMSD) in the first line, and $h, p$ in the second line in Table \ref{tab:ndelta}.
+The value of $\bm{g} \Sigma \bm{g}^\top$ is also presented, and $\eta$ is $1000$ by default, that is, if $\eta$ is not displayed, then all the {1000} simulations were successful.
+It can be seen that for $m = 5$, $\eta$ increases with $n$ with almost instants successful for $n=1,000$.
+This further implies that for large enough sample sizes a good estimation can be obtained even for a small number of sampling times throughout the day.} The estimator quality is relatively robust to the number of observations each day.
+However, when the sample size is small it is better to sample the queue more often during the day to ensure an accurate estimator is obtained. {Also, when $m = 41, 20001$, the asymptotic normality of our estimator can already be observed when $n = 100$ (as was also illustrated in Figure~ \ref{fig:Boxm} (b)).
+The main conclusion from the simulation experiments is that a few observations of the queue length every day are sufficient for successful and accurate estimation of $\theta$. }